microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/user-settings.md

 The current user settings.
 To learn how to get or update user settings, see [Get settings](../api/user-get-settings.md) and [Update settings](../api/user-update-settings.md).

+NOTE : This endpoint works only with Mail Users.
+You can't use this endpoint with Contacts.

 This resource supports:

 - Checking whether a user and the user's organization contribute to content discovery.